rust-lang/book/second-edition/src/ch17-02-trait-objects.md

 `draw` method.

-Only being concerned with the messages a value responds to, rather than the value's concrete type, is sometimes called *duck typing*: if it walks like a duck, and quacks like a duck, then it must be a duck!
+Only being concerned with the messages a value responds to, rather than the value's concrete type, is similar to a concept called *duck typing* in dynamically typed languages: if it walks like a duck, and quacks like a duck, then it must be a duck!
 In the implementation of `run` on `Screen` in Listing 17-5, `run` doesn't need to know what the concrete type of each component is.
 It doesn't check to see if a component is an instance of a `Button` or a `SelectBox`, it just calls the `draw` method on the component.
 By specifying `Box<Draw>` as the type of the values in the `components` vector, we've defined that `Screen` needs values that we can call the `draw` method on.

 The advantage with using trait objects and Rust's type system to do duck typing is that we never have to check that a value implements a particular method at